 The Wildlife Division is responsible for protecting, enhancing, and regulating the wise use of the state's wildlife resources for public benefit now and in the future.
 Wildlife Division programs provide management of:

-The Fisheries Bureau is responsible for the management and perpetuation of Montana's fish and other aquatic resources.
+The Fisheries Division is responsible for the management and perpetuation of Montana's fish and other aquatic resources.
 Montanans and visiting anglers want optimum fish populations in Montana waters and diverse, quality angling opportunities.
 These opportunities are being provided through:

 The Parks Division’s objective is to provide diverse recreational opportunities while preserving important historical and cultural resources within Montana.
 The division is responsible for the development, maintenance, and operation of all:

 Human Resources operates as a centralized function by providing consistent, quality direction to the divisions and regions throughout the agency for:

 The mission of the Design & Construction Section is to serve and assist all FWP divisions and the citizens of the State of Montana in the design and construction of quality facilities, repair and maintenance of existing facilities, and planning for their governmental, biological and recreational facility needs.

 The FWP Lands Unit provides statewide real estate and land conservation services for the Department, negotiates conservation easements, and secures rights-of-way to provide public access to Montana’s federal and state lands.
 Additional key components are conservation easement stewardship, administration of lease and property tax payment programs, management of real estate records, and the production of maps, database reports and other information on FWP land interests.

 The Responsive Management Unit is an internal, service-oriented support team.
 Under the supervision of the Chief of Staff and the Chief of Operations, the unit assists the director’s office, the divisions, the regions, and other work units by coordinating the Human Dimensions, Strategic Planning, Environmental Review, and Land Use Planning functions within the department.